williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 So let's start.
 Your journey into quantum consciousness begins with understanding why quantum mechanics might explain your thoughts.

 And remember: you're experiencing one of the mysteries we'll be exploring.
-That feeling of being you, reading these words, wondering about consciousness—that's the very thing we're trying to understand.
+That feeling of being you, reading these words, wondering about consciousness that's the very thing we're trying to understand.

 Pretty meta, right?